 Rixon

-Major Stroke Survivor & Chief Vision Officer for genyus network
+Major Stroke Survivor & Chief Vision Officer for Genyus Network

-We must create stories, not statistics.
+We must create stories, not statstics.

 Profile